 But what if a lost sinner time and time again refuses the Holy Spirit’s convicting, striving, and convincing?
 Well, that is where the issue of blaspheming the Holy Spirit comes into play because, at some point, the Holy Spirit will simply stop working on that lost sinner.
 You see, when the Spirit stops striving with the lost sinner, that sinner has committed the unpardonable sin.
 Why?
 It’s because no one will ever come to Jesus who isn’t first drawn to Him by the ministry of the Spirit.

-Let me close with an illustration that I trust will help.
+Let me use an illustration that I trust will help.
 Let’s say that you have a life-threatening disease, but your doctor knows about a cure and tries repeatedly to tell you about it.
-But, for whatever reason, you refuse to hear his words.
+For whatever reason, though, you refuse to hear his words.
 When he walks in to see you, you get up and leave.
 When he calls on the phone, you hang up.
 When he sends you a letter, you throw it away without opening it.
 When he sends you an email or a text, you immediately delete it.
-And so what happens?
-Well, finally, after his best efforts have been repeatedly rebuffed, the doctor says, “Alright, if you want to die, go ahead because I’m through trying to help you.”
+Finally, after his best efforts have been rebuffed repeatedly, the doctor says, “Alright, if you want to die, go ahead.
+I’m through trying to help you.”
 And so you die.
-But what killed you?
+Okay, what killed you?
 Was it the disease?
 Yes, in a sense.
-But in another sense it was your refusal to heed the doctor who was trying to point you to the cure, to say nothing, of course, of your lack of the cure.
+But in another sense it was your refusal to heed the doctor who was trying to point you to the cure.
+That is, of course, to say nothing of your lack of the cure.